gauravcodepro/gauravcodepro/README.md

 **About me**

 - **Open to collaboration and position on Bioinformatics, Deep Learning, Language Deep models,and DevOPs.**
-- **Candidate word: If i have applied for your open position then i am surely interested**.
+- **If i have applied for your open position then i am surely interested**.
+- **If i have previously applied to your position, and not been selected and still open then i am interested**
 - **Continous learning, and latest feature addition in the priority languages and areas of interest**
 - **Prior to 2022, all the code I wrote was internally hosted by the research institutions/universities.**
 - **All code and ideas concieved and written by me unless specified.**